 - Semantic—Remembering general facts

-Memory is involved in every facet of our lives.
-Essentially, it makes us who we are.
-So, to become the fullest version of ourselves, it is important to use memory exercises to prove memory.
-Memory naturally declines with age as the number of neural synapses (nerve cells and their connections) decreases.
-While genetics and environmental factors do play a role, practicing memory exercises can potentially prevent such a drastic reduction in memory skills.
+It naturally declines with age as the number of neural synapses (nerve cells and their connections) decreases.
+Genetics and environmental factors do play a role.
+However, practicing memory exercises can potentially prevent such a drastic reduction in memory skills.